Yashjain246/DBMS-using-JsonPowerDB/README.md

 ---

 ## 📄 License
-MIT License — feel free to use, modify, and distribute with credit.
+Feel free to use, modify, and distribute with credit.

 ---